- What is Ebooks Minnesota?

 I am a self-published author.
 Can I add my book to Ebooks Minnesota?

-Ebooks Minnesota is designed as a collection built from a large title sets acquired from Minnesota publishers.
+Ebooks Minnesota is designed as a collection built from large title sets acquired from Minnesota publishers.
 The Minnesota library community wants to support publishing within the state so they have created the Minnesota Libraries Publishing Project to help authors get their work published, and the public library community now offers MN Writes MN Reads, a system to collect and distribute ebooks created by Minnesota authors.

 Where can I find usage statistics for Ebooks Minnesota?